Ruth E. Nemzoff: Politics

 During the 1970s, Nemzoff resided in Nashua, New Hampshire, where she was active in religious and consciousness raising groups.
 In 1973, she helped start a regional counseling service for women.
 In 1974, Nemzoff was elected to the New Hampshire House of Representatives.
-She was the first pregnant woman to serve in the body.
+She was the first pregnant woman to serve there.
 During her time in the legislature, Nemzoff sponsored legislation that provided scholarship money to displaced homemakers and opened adoption records.

 Following the passage of the Education Amendments of 1972, Nemzoff worked with the American Personnel and Guidance Association to develop teams to implement Title IX.
 In 1980, she was hired to start the sex equity section in the New Hampshire Department of Education's equal opportunity office.
 Two years later she became the first woman to serve as New Hampshire's deputy commissioner of health and welfare.

 From 1996 to 2000, Nemzoff was the gender issues coordinator at Bentley College.
 In 1998, she was a candidate for the 3rd district seat on the Massachusetts Governor's Council.
 She came in second in the eight-candidate Democratic primary – finishing only 360 votes behind winner Marilyn Petitto Devaney.
 Nemzoff ran again in 2000, but lost to Devaney again, this time by a 3,702 vote margin.

+Writing & Books

+Nemzoff has written two books on family relationships, Don't Bite Your Tongue: How to Foster Rewarding Relationships with Your Adult Children (2008) and Don't Roll Your Eyes: Making In-Laws Into Family (2012), both published by Palgrave Macmillan.

+She has also written advice columns on family relationships, including for The American Israelite and the "Seesaw" column of The Forward.